-National Paperclip Day on May 29th each year celebrates a small but unusually useful invention.
+National Paperclip Day on May 29th each year celebrates a small but handy invention.
 Yes, even the paperclip has its own day of honor.
 The day celebrates the well-known piece of curved wire that keeps our papers together and helps us stay organized.

 While many may have claimed earlier invention of the paperclip, according to the Early Office Museum, Samuel B. Fay received the first patent for a “bent wire paper clip” in the United States in 1867.
 The original intention of Fay’s clip was to attach tickets to fabric.
-However, U.S. patent 64,088 recognized that it could also be used to attach papers together.
+However, U.S. patent 64,088 recognized that paperclips could also hold papers together.

-As many as 50 others received patents for similar designs prior to 1899.
+As many as 50 others received patents for similar designs before 1899.
 One other notable name receiving a patent for his paperclip design in the United States was Erlman J. Wright in 1877.
 At that time, he advertised his clip for use in fastening newspapers.